 Step 2 : Install The Ground Rod

 Select an area where you wish to install your ground rod vertically into the ground, and pour an ample amount of water on it to make the ground softer.
-Once the ground is all wet, use your shovel to dig a small hole where you can place the grounding rod.
+Then, use your shovel to dig a small hole where you can place the grounding rod.
 Simply pour some water over the hole you dug, and stick your grounding rod in it and push your way down.

 Step 3 : Grounding The Generator